int19h/jbomohi/dict/su'ei/comments.md

 A bit confused by the notes.
 Shouldn't it be just "mi do su'ei damba"?
 If you put "mi ce do" there, it's apparently about sets fighting with sets.

+## 2014-12-12T18:33:57Z — gleki (comment 1495, on definition 63921, in reply to 1494)

+Re: ce

+durka42 wrote:
+> A bit confused by the notes.
+Shouldn't it be just "mi do su'ei damba"?
+If
+> you put "mi ce do" there, it's apparently about sets fighting with sets.

+Sorry, fixed. {ce} removed.